Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 Consider partnering with popular local businesses to establish a change round-up program, or add a change donation box at their registers.

 While individual contributions are small, they can add up quickly.
-For businesses, this passive fundraising technique is an easy, low-cost way to show community commitment and strengthen customer loyalty while your organization benefits from a stream of micro-donations.
+For businesses, this passive fundraising technique can illustrate their commitment to the community while your group benefits from a stream of micro-donations.

 Passive fundraising is an effective way to generate continual support for your cause with little effort.
 But with so many options, how do you choose the right one for your organization?

 RaiseRight is free to join and makes fundraising appealing and simple for everyone.
-With hundreds of brands available, there's something for everyone on RaiseRight.
 Unlike other fundraisers, RaiseRight fits seamlessly into anyone’s lifestyle, no matter how they shop or spend their money.

-Plus, you can earn year-round with no limits or caps, and many families earn $1,000+ annually!
+Plus, you can earn year-round with no limits or caps.
+Top-earning families earn $1,000+ annually, just by using RaiseRight wherever they shop or dine!

 Wondering how much you could earn with RaiseRight?
-Try our free calculator to estimate your household’s annual earnings, and imagine the multiplied impact when more families join in!
+Try our free calculator to estimate your household’s annual earnings, and imagine the impact when more families join in.